Skip to main content

 Paul's Letters: 1 Corinthians 7

-Paul’s Letter to the Corinthians: An Overview Using Neville Goddard Interpretation
+Paul’s Letter to the Corinthians: An Overview

 Paul’s letter to the Corinthians is a call to spiritual awakening —a journey from external, reason-based consciousness to recognising the power of imagination as the creative force in our lives.
 The Corinthians represent the immature state of consciousness , still caught in the outer world and unable to realise their own creative power.
 Paul: The Voice of Awakening Paul symbolises the awakened state of consciousness , the one who understands that imagination is God.
 He embodies the transition from Saul (the old man) to Paul (the new man) , symbolising the shift from external power to the inner creative power of the mind.
 The Corinthians: Immature Consciousness The Corinthians are babes in Christ , representing those who have heard the truth but still live in the natural state of consciousness , where they rely on outer appearances and sensory evidence.
 Their journey mirrors ours when we first encounter the idea of manifestation, still struggling to move beyond the physical wo...

-In this intimate portion of his letter, Paul discusses marriage, virginity, and consecration—not merely as moral or cultural guidelines, but as deeper symbols of conscious direction, creative fidelity, and inner focus .
+In this intimate portion of his letter, Paul discusses marriage, virginity, and consecration—not as moral or cultural guidelines, but as deeper symbols of conscious direction, creative fidelity, and inner focus .
 When read through the Law of Assumption , these verses reveal a sophisticated message: the virgin represents the untouched creative faculty (imagination), while marriage symbolises the binding of that faculty to a specific assumption or outcome.
-1. Virginity and the Untouched Imagination (Verse 25) KJV : “Now concerning virgins I have no commandment of the Lord: yet I give my judgment, as one that hath obtained mercy of the Lord to be faithful.”
+Virginity and the Untouched Imagination (1 Corinthians 7:25) KJV : “Now concerning virgins I have no commandment of the Lord: yet I give my judgment, as one that hath obtained mercy of the Lord to be faithful.”
 BBE : “Now about virgins, I have no orders from the Lord, but I give my opinion, as one who, through the Lord’s mercy, is judged to be true.”
 Symbolic Reading: Paul’s statement of personal judgment speaks to spiritual integrity —not law, but conscious discernment .
 Neville often taught that your inner choices must be ...